April 23, 2004

 Section 1.
 Article 3 of the Faculty Code of University Government is amended to add the indicated language to the title and the following new sections:

-OFFICERS OF THE FACULTY
+OFFICERS AND REPRESENTATIVES OF THE FACULTY

 Section 2.
 Sections 4-5 and 4-7 of the Faculty Code of University Government are amended as indicated, and section 4-12 is deleted: